Michigan Department of Agriculture & Rural Development Overview

 Michigan Department of Agriculture & Rural Development: At a Glance

-MDARD is comprised of six divisions that use a customer-driven, solution-oriented approach to cultivate and expand new economic opportunities for the food and agricultural sector; safeguard the public’s food supply; inspect and enforce sound animal health practices; control and eradicate plant pests and diseases threatening the $101.2 billion food and agriculture system; preserve the environment by which the farming community makes their living and feeds consumers; and protect consumers by enforcing laws relating to weights and measures.
+The Michigan Department of Agriculture and Rural Development (MDARD) is comprised of six divisions that use a customer-driven, solution-oriented approach to cultivate and expand new economic opportunities for the food and agricultural sector; safeguard the public’s food supply; inspect and enforce sound animal health practices; control and eradicate plant pests and diseases threatening the $104.7 billion food and agriculture system; preserve the environment by which the farming community makes their living and feeds consumers; and protect consumers by enforcing laws relating to weights and measures.

-Agriculture Development Division delivers expertise and leadership to support economic prosperity in Michigan’s food and agriculture sector through industry focused economic development, export assistance and grant management.
-The division also provides executive support for the Grape and Wine Industry Council and serves as the liaison with Michigan’s many agriculture commodity groups.
+The Agriculture Development Division delivers expertise and leadership to support economic prosperity in Michigan’s food and agriculture sector through industry focused economic development, export assistance and grant management.
+The division also provides executive support for the Craft Beverage Council and serves as the liaison with Michigan’s many agriculture commodity groups.

 - International Marketing and business export assistance